kbaesler/Wave/docs/source/features.rst

 Querying Data
 ---------------
 One of the major benefits of using the ESRI platform it allows you to perform spatial and attribute based queries against the data to validate and perform analysis.
-As side-effect, the same APIs are used repeatively, which leads to code-duplication and/or memory management issues if used improperly.
+As a side-effect, the same set of APIs are reused, which leads to code-duplication and/or memory management issues if used improperly.

 The ``ITable`` and ``IFeatureClass`` interfaces have been extended to include ``Fetch`` methods that simplifies queries by abstracting the complexities while enforcing the proper memory management for the COM objects.